j4vierb/lisp-programming-language/chapter7/chapter7.md

 1. If a node is tagged with number it is always a number, has no children, and we can convert the contents to an integer.
 2. If a node is tagged with expr and is not a numbr, we need to look at its second child, the first and last value are '(' and ')' always.

+## Bonus Marks

+- Write a recursive function to compute the number of leaves of a tree.
+- Write a recursive function to compute the number of branches of a tree.
+- Write a recursive function to compute the most number of children spanning from one branch of a tree.
+- How would you use strstr to see if a node was tagged as an expr?

+`if(strstr(t->tag, "expr"))`, if `"expr"` is not a substring of `t->tag` it will be 0.

+- How would you use strcmp to see if a node had the contents '(' or ')'?

+`if(strcmp(t->contents, '(') == 0 || strcmp(t->contents, ')') == 0)`.

+- Add the operator %, which returns the remainder of division.
+For example % 10 6 is 4.

+- Add the operator ^, which raises one number to another.
+For example ^ 4 2 is 16.

+Change the grammar to add the new operator and add this new operator to `eval_op`.

+- Add the function min, which returns the smallest number.
+For example min 1 5 3 is 1.

+- Add the function max, which returns the biggest number.
+For example max 1 5 3 is 5.

+- Change the minus operator - so that when it receives one argument it negates it.

 ## Resources

 1. [Abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)